The British Columbia Technical and Research Committee on Reclamation proudly presents:

 Theme: Mine Reclamation

-What: The BC TRCR Mine Reclamation Symposium, September 22 – 25, 2025, offered in person and virtually.
+What: The BC TRCR Mine Reclamation Symposium, September 22 – 25, 2025 in Penticton, BC.

 Registration, Sponsorship and Exhibitor details.